shuvamdnk/instagram-scraping-using-python/README.md

 <br>
 <h2>How to use this project</h2>
-<p>download this project using this command ->  git clone https://github.com/shuvamdnk/Scraping-Instagram-Using-Python-.git </p>
+<p>Download this project using this command ->  git clone https://github.com/shuvamdnk/Scraping-Instagram-Using-Python-.git </p>
 <p>
   Install Virtual Environment module using this command -> pip install --user virtualenv
 </p>